farhangkomad/farhangkomad/README.md

 - 👋 Hi, I’m @farhangkomad
-- 👀 I’m interested in coding
+- 👀 I’m interesting in coding
 - 🌱 I’m currently learning Node Js and IT
 - 💞️ I’m looking to collaborate on Something
 - 📫 How to reach me goal!